RJuanJo/etl-project/README.md

 ## Airflow DAG <a name="airflow-dag"></a> ###

 In this process, after obtaining a considerable amount of information through EDA, a DAG is created to handle the entire data ETL process.
-To do this, we first need to initialize the environment, so run the following command in a command shell at the root of the project:
+To do this, is needed to initialize the environment, so run the following command in a command shell at the root of the project:

 ```bash
 docker-compose up airflow-init